Przemoo16/Employee-Authorization-System/README.md

 ## How to use mobile app

-In mobile appplication after pressing the WI-Fi logo, it is possible to connect to the server that is on the robot.
+In mobile appplication after pressing the WI-Fi logo, it is possible to connect to the server that is on the PC.
 After the correct connection, the tick icon will appear.
 In the main menu there is a possibility to choose 4 keys (3 machines and adding a new employee).
 After selecting a particular machine, it is possible to change the security.
-It is possible to add a new employee by entering his name and taking a face photo.
+You can add a new employee by entering his name and taking a face photo.

 ### Images